Zhang7391/EPUB-maker/README.md

 ##### **Windows**

 * chapter
-    1. Enter the Windows/chapter folder and find the chapter.cpp, BigNumber.cpp, and BigNumber.h
+    1. Enter the Windows/chapter folder and find the chapter.cpp.
-    2. Open any compiler software (at least **C++11**) and compile the above three files at the same time.
+    2. Open any compiler software (at least **C++11**) and compile the "chapter.cpp".
     3. Paste the titles line by line in chapter.txt, which in the same folder
     4. Execute the .exe file
     5. Please enter the beginning chapter